ckeditor/ckeditor4-docs/docs/guide/dev/features/magicline/README.md

 ## Magic Line Demo

-See the {@linksdk magicline working "Magic Line" sample} that showcases how Magic Line helps solve issues with cursor placement before or after elements such as nested tables, `<div>` elements, adjacent lists, or multiple horizontal rules.
+See the {@linkexample magicline working "Magic Line" sample} that showcases how Magic Line helps solve issues with cursor placement before or after elements such as nested tables, `<div>` elements, adjacent lists, or multiple horizontal rules.